MQ-software-carpentry/intro-active-data-management/_episodes/03-File-manipulation.md

 ---
-title: "File manipulation"
+title: "Active Data, Files"
-teaching:
+teaching: 20
-exercises:
+exercises: 50
 questions:
 - "How do I manage all my files?"
 objectives: